Ragmaanir/grammy/README.markdown

 Recent Changes
 --------------
+- Added an AST::Walker that can be used to traverse an AST
 - rules now dont need to be symbols.
 They are implemented via method_missing returning the method name as symbol.
 This is closer to BNF.
 Also later on parameters might be passed: `rule x(param1) => other_rule(param2) >> '.'`